Recruitment | Salaries | Spotlight | Statistics | Support Staff | Work/Life

 Identify, Brainstorm, Utilize: A Summary of ALA-APA’s Annual Conference Program “MBA for Librarians: Statistics”

 In her June 27 presentation at this year’s ALA Conference, “MBA for Librarians: Statistics,” Diana Very explained “how to use statistics for library decision-making.”
-Very assured audience members that, though the vocabulary and mathematics of statistics may initially intimidate, one can make … Read the rest
+Very assured audience members that, though the vocabulary and mathematics of statistics may initially intimidate, one can … Read the rest

 Griffiths and King examine the effects of the recession on library use by summarizing several federally-funded surveys.
 The following statistics are among their findings: